-The balance sheet includes a net pension liability of £3.507m.
-This is an decrease of £1.020m on the pension liability in the prior year's accounts.
-The change in the liability reflects the changes in the value of the assets held by the pension fund on behalf of the Authority and the numbers of and ages of employees and former employees who are Members of the pension schemes which the Authority has a liability to support.
+The balance sheet includes a net pension deficit of £0.102m.
+This is a decrease of £1.608m on the pension asset shown in the prior year's accounts.
+The change reflects the changes in the value of the assets held by the pension fund on behalf of the Authority and the numbers of and ages of employees and former employees who are Members of the pension schemes which the Authority has a liability to support.
 The values of the pension assets and liabilities are assessed periodically (every three years) by the scheme actuaries and contribution rates for employers are adjusted to ensure that the schemes liabilities are funded over time.
 Employee contribution rates are also reviewed periodically to further ensure liabilities are funded.